Jewish Bolshevism: Finland

-Works propagating the Jewish Bolshevism canard
+Works propagating the canard

 The Octopus

 The Octopus is a 256-page book self-published in 1940 by Elizabeth Dilling under the pseudonym "Rev. Frank Woodruff Johnson".
-In it she describes her theories of Jewish Bolshevism.
+In it, she describes her theories of Jewish Bolshevism.

 Behind Communism

-Frank L. Britton, editor of The American Nationalist published a book, Behind Communism, in 1952 which disseminated the myth that Communism was a Jewish conspiracy originating in Palestine.
+Frank L. Britton, editor of The American Nationalist published Behind Communism in 1952.
+It disseminated the myth that Communism was a Jewish conspiracy originating in Palestine.